 - Airlines: Many airlines are embracing chatbots to help their customers answer common questions and obtain basic information about their flights.
 Aeroméxico launched their chatbot to serve 1,000 customers per day.

 - Entertainment: People use FB Messenger via phone every day, which is why Messenger chatbot games were developed.
 The most followed chatbot game is MojiHunt.
 It was followed by more than 20 000 users.

 - Legal services: Analyzing documents is a time-consuming process in the legal industry.
 JP Morgan Chase launched COIN bot to manage its back-office operations.
 It can analyze complex contracts quicker and more proficient than human lawyers.

 - Railways: IRCTC is aimed at facilitating accessibility by answering users’ queries pertaining to various services offered to railway passengers.
 They launched AI-powered voice-enabled ASKDISHA chatbot o converse with customers in the Hindi language.

 Chatbots use cases: what the future holds?

-AI powered chatbots augment the customer experience without replacing it.
-Bots have been used widely for customer service and sales.
-With bots becoming smarter, there will be new avenues where we can see more chatbot use cases for customer communication, internal process in startups as well as enterprise.
+Chatbots augments customer experience without replacing it.
+Bots have been used widely across different business functions like customer service, sales, and marketing.
+With bots becoming smarter, there will be new avenues where we can see more chatbot use cases for making the customer communication process seamless in startups as well as enterprises.